-Article by Jeanne C Meister and Kevin J Mulcahy, Co-Authors, The Future Workplace Experience: 10 Rules For Mastering Disruption in Recruiting and Engaging Employees.
+Guest post by Jeanne C Meister and Kevin J Mulcahy, Co-Authors of The Future Workplace Experience: 10 Rules For Mastering Disruption in Recruiting and Engaging Employees.

 The future is happening now.
 It’s not waiting for you or your organization.
 In times of constant and accelerated change, organizations that do not adapt, that do not anticipate the future and take action, are in danger of irrelevancy—or worse, extinction.
 Consider that 52 percent of Fortune 500 organizations have merged, been acquired, or gone bankrupt since 2000.
 Traditionally it has taken 20 years for the average company on the Fortune 500 list to reach a $1 billion market cap.
 But Google achieved that in 8 years, Facebook in 5 years, Tesla in 4 years, and Uber in 2 years.
 What’s different about these companies is how they operate: they are intense learning machines, they are led by agile leaders, they think of technology as both a disruptor and an enabler, they are manically focused on satisfying customers and employees.
 Now all businesses must operate in this manner to navigate disruptions in the workplace.